Sexual Abuse and Harassment Policy

 9. Making False Statements

 It is a violation of this Policy for anyone to knowingly make a false complaint of sexual violence or to provide false information about a complaint.
-Individuals who violate this Policy are subject to disciplinary and / or corrective action, up to and including termination of employment of instructors or staff or expulsion of a student.
+Individuals who violate this Policy are subject to disciplinary and / or corrective action, up to and including termination of employment of faculty or staff or expulsion of a student.

 10. Reprisal